Carroll County OVI Bail Information

 What Happens After Posting Bail

-- When you must appear in court: You will be given a court date (usually for your arraignment) when you are released.
+- Court appearance: You will be informed of your next court date.
 It is crucial to attend all scheduled court appearances.